 Recall how price moves from support to resistance with more buyers at support causing a reversal to the upside and more sellers at resistance leading to a retracement back to support?

 Now when the number of sellers is significantly higher than buyers at a given level, the selling pressure is greater than the buying pressure.

 This pressure tends to weaken the static support of the descending triangle and could finally lead to its break down or a breakout below it.

-Accordingly, lower highs into support is a sign of weakness.
+Accordingly, lower highs into support are a sign of weakness.

 So, is a descending triangle bullish or bearish?

-It is a bearish pattern where price is expected to break the lows of support.
+It is a bearish pattern where the price is expected to break the lows of support.

 Can a descending triangle be bullish?